- About PS&F

 - Industry Focus

 - Education & Events

 May 29, 2009

 In 2001, a large consumer electronics manufacturer and distributor hired Parker, Smith & Feek as their insurance broker.
 As part of our initial engagement was a thorough review of this corporation’s workers’ compensation insurance program and their safety and risk prevention activities.
-We immediately noticed that their workers’ compensation Experience Modification factor was 54% higher that other consumer electronics manufacturers nationwide.
+We immediately noticed that their workers’ compensation experience modification factor was 54% higher than other consumer electronics manufacturers nationwide.
 Employee absenteeism due to injuries also seemed abnormally high.

-The company’s senior management was adamant that a solution to the issue be found, and that that a plan be developed and implemented that would reduce the injuries and ultimately improve productivity and reduce their experience modification.
+The company’s senior management was adamant that a solution to the issue be found, and that a plan be developed and implemented in order to reduce the number of injuries and ultimately improve productivity and reduce their experience modification.